Lonefy/gulp-steel-css-postfix/README.md

 # gulp-steel-css-postfix
 use glob pattern to filter your file path;

-the fliter could also be Array or String, like:
+the filter could also be Array or String, like:
 {filter:['pages/*.*']}
 {filter:'lib/*.*'}